langmead-lab/recount-unify/README.md

 While the Snakemake file does most of the heavy lifting, there are a number of separate steps which are still outside the Snakemake workflow.

+The following files/information are needed to run the unifier, beyond the output of your `recount-pump` run:

+* a tab-delimited file of the project study(s) and sample/run ids used in the `recount-pump` run (e.g. `project1.ids.tsv` below)
+* a list of annotated junctions (e.g. `annotated_junctions.tsv.gz`)
+* the list of annotated exon intervals used in the `recount-pump` run (e.g. `exons.bed.w_header.gz`) this file has to be be exactly the same order as the exon sums that's produced by `bamcount` as part of `recount-pump`
+* compilation ID for your project that doesn't collide with existing recount3/Snaptron2 compilations IDs (`compilation_id`)
+* disjoint exon-to-gene mapping file (e.g. `G029.G026.R109.F006.20190220.gtf.disjoint2exons2genes.bed`)
+* disjoint exon-to-annotated exon file (e.g. `G029.G026.R109.F006.20190220.gtf.disjoint2exons.bed`)
+* number of samples/runs in the project (should be exactly the set of runs/samples which successfully ran through `recount-pump`)
+* genome reference chromosome sizes file (e.g. `hg38.recount_pump.fa.new_sizes`)
+* genome reference chromosome FASTA file (e.g. `hg38.recount_pump.fa`), needs to be exactly the same as what's used in `recount-pump`
+* final gene disjoint-to-annotation mapping file (e.g. `G029.G026.R109.F006.20190220.gtf.disjoint2exons2genes.rejoin_genes.bed`)
+* set of annotation short names used (e.g. `G026,G029,R109,ERCC,SIRV,F006`)

 ## Prep

 This step assumes that all checking/filtering of Monorail output has already been done previously.